 I interviewed Jonathan before that fight, and it was fascinating to hear from him how he’d taken his defeat to Rodtang previously, and used it to fuel improvement – a growth mindset

 Jonathan spoke about learning the lesson of controlling his emotions during his fights with Rodtang.

 And I just wanted to touch on the importance of this realisation…

 Motivation, during a fight, or during the months of training leading up to it, is a set of emotions, either painful or pleasurable.

 And although as the social scientist B.J Fogg says, “people change best by feeling good, not by feeling bad”, it’s also true that mistakes happen, and the best, most successful people learn from them.

-This is how Jonathan took his losses to Rodtang, and worked his way to his latest performance against Taiki Naito.
+This is how Jonathan took his losses to Rodtang and worked his way up to his performance against Taiki Naito.